MikkelGodsk/ImageClassificationWithSymbolicHints/readme.md

 Python packages:
 In requirements.txt.

+## Hardware used
+The code was run on the main cluster of DTU.
+Here we used
+- NVIDIA-A100 gpus.
+- 6 cores of whichever CPU was available, and 64GB ram (mainly for the SVMs).
+- 600GB of storage space for the datasets and models.

 ## Prepare CMPlaces to work with the code
 In the Python code, the folder `/work3/s184399/CMPlaces` will be present in multiple places.
 This should be replaced with whatever folder you, the user, are storing your dataset in.